Nobody goes into business expecting it’s going to be all plain sailing.

 ii) Investing in new advanced machine tool technologies

-From the outset Endeavor has invested in new, advanced Doosan machine tool technologies from Mills CNC.
+From the outset Endeavor has invested in new, advanced Doosan Machine Tools from Mills CNC.

 Says Martin Bell:

 “There is a temptation for start-up businesses to invest in used (as opposed to new) machine tools.
 However, the performance of used machines can be inconsistent and unpredictable.

 “As a consequence, when we formed the company, we made the strategic decision to invest in new machine tools technologies – and have done so ever since.”